-We have audited the financial statements of Nomura Bank International for the year ended 31 March 2017 which comprise, the Income Statement, the Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Financial Position and the Statement of Cash Flows and the related notes 1 to 21.
+We have audited the financial statements of Nomura Bank International Plc (the "Bank", "NBI") for the year ended 31 March 2018 which comprise the Income Statement, the Statement of Comprehensive Income, the Statement of Changes in Equity, the Statement of Financial Position and the Statement of Cash Flows and the related notes 1 to 19, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.